quacksouls/lyf/doc/object.md

 }
 ```

-Notice in the template above that you use array destructuring.
+> Notice in the template above that you use array destructuring.
 To process each
-entry via the `.forEach()` method, you might use arrow function expression and
+> entry via the array method `forEach()`, you might use arrow function
-structure your code like so:
+> expression and structure your code like so:

 ```js
 const processEntry = (entry) => {